Dawson boots Cardinals past Titans

 The Titans sacked Gabbert eight times for 53 yards.

+“Some of those were my fault,” Gabbert said, adding when asked how his body feels, “I feel great.
+Everything feels better when you get a win.”

 The Cardinals held the Titans’ two-pronged rushing attack of DeMarco Murray and Derrick Henry to 54 total yards.
-Murray rushed 11 times for 34 yards while Henry had eight carries for 20 yards.
+Murray rushed 11 times for 34 yards while Henry had eight carries for 20 yards and a touchdown.

+“We were definitely sound, defensively,” Bynes said.
+“We were prepared for whatever they threw at us and once we got the gist of what they were trying to throw at us, everyone locked in and communicated so well.
+Everyone did their jobs today and communicated.”

 However, Dawson’s 40-yarder was wide right.
-It was his eighth missed field goal of the season, tying his career high when he also missed eight field goals in 2006 while with the Browns.
+It was his eighth missed field goal of the season, tying his career high when he also missed eight in 2006 while with the Cleveland Browns.

 Trailing 7-3 midway through the third quarter, the Cardinals caught a break when the Titans faked a punt on fourth-and-1 from their own 35-yard line.
 Eric Weems took the direct snap and charged up the middle for what initially was ruled a first down.

-Cardinals head coach Bruce Arians challenged the call on the field and after a review and subsequent remeasure, the first down was overruled, and the Cardinals got the ball back on downs.
+Arians challenged the call on the field, and after a review and subsequent re-measure, the first down was overruled and the Cardinals got the ball back on downs.

-Arizona got the ball to the Titans’ 3-yard line, but Kerwynn Williams was stuffed for a 2-yard loss and the Cardinals were forced to settle for a 23-yard field goal from Dawson.
+Arizona moved to the Titans 3-yard line, but Kerwynn Williams was stuffed for a 2-yard loss and the Cardinals were forced to settle for a 23-yard field goal from Dawson.

+Titans head coach Mike Mularkey said the punt fake wasn’t executed correctly.

+“No, it wasn‘t.
+You know what, we should have got it,” he said.
+“I thought we had it.
+Both officials had the mark as a first down.
+I was standing right between them.
+I don’t know how it got overturned.”

 Dawson connected on a 47-yard field goal earlier in the third quarter, capping a nine-play, 48-yard drive to open the second half.

 Both teams struggled to get their offenses moving in the first half.
-The Cardinals were forced to punt on all five of their possessions, the Titans on each of their first three.
+The Cardinals punted on all five of their possessions, the Titans on each of their first three.

 A 33-yard punt by Arizona’s Andy Lee put Tennessee in decent field position early in the second quarter.
 The Titans then went 50 yards on nine plays, getting a 6-yard touchdown run from Henry for the only scoring in the half.

-Note: EditorsNote: updates Fitzgerald’s career receiving-yards total in 11th graf